 Kitchen Privileges (derecho a cocina)

-Placements with host-families who offer kitchen privileges are limited.
+Placements with host families who offer kitchen privileges are limited.
 We strongly recommend this option to students with specific dietary needs prescribed by a doctor.
-The host-family does not provide any meals nor any food to the students.
+The host family does not provide any meals nor any food to the students.
 You purchase your own food, use the host family's kitchen facilities, cook all your meals and clean up after yourself.
-While you may not spend as much time with your host señora as those who choose the half room and board option, you will still have the convenience of having a native Spaniard close by who can help you settle in and learn the ropes.
+You will still have the convenience of having a native Spaniard close by who can help you settle in and learn the ropes.

 If you plan to choose this option, we encourage you to submit your housing application early, as placements with host families who offer kitchen privileges are limited.